When you have created your care and support plan you will have a financial assessment. This is the final part of the assessment process.

 |Above £23,250||We will assess you as being able to pay the maximum contribution, no matter what other income and disability costs you may have.|

-If you have other types of capital such as shares and bonds we would include them in accordance with the our policy and government guidelines.
+If you have other types of capital such as shares or bonds, we would include them in line with the council policy and government guidelines.

-With the information we will then be able to calculate whether or not you need to make a contribution towards your care and support.
+With the information, we will then be able to calculate whether or not you need to contribute towards your care and support.

-It is helpful to have your financial information available when the officer calls or to complete the required forms.
+It’s helpful to have your financial information available when the officer calls or to complete any forms that we need.
 This will include things like: